simonmichael/hledger/hledger/doc/hledger.1.m4.md

 # BUGS

-The need to precede options with `--` when invoked from hledger is awkward.
+The need to precede addon command options with `--` when invoked from hledger is awkward.

-hledger can't render non-ascii characters when run from a Windows command prompt (up to Windows 7 at least).

 When input data contains non-ascii characters, a suitable system locale must be configured (or there will be an unhelpful error).
 Eg on POSIX, set LANG to something other than C.

+In a Microsoft Windows CMD window, non-ascii characters and colours are not supported.

+In a Cygwin/MSYS/Mintty window, the tab key is not supported in hledger add.

+Not all of Ledger's journal file syntax is supported.
+See [file format differences](faq#file-format-differences).

+On large data files, hledger is slower and uses more memory than Ledger.

+_include_(troubleshooting.m4.md)

 }})